I look good naked

 Okay first of all, I'm a practicing yogi.
 Well, true yogis are always practicing.
 What I mean by that is I have a conservative vein in me.
 Although I consider myself a left-hand path tantrika, one who believes in pleasure and desire, I also am mindful about my desires.
 Desire creates and perpetuates.
 It's about understanding the power of desire and pleasure, having a deep respect for both, and taking responsibility for them.

-Second, I grew up in modern society in a suburb but still part of a larger city.
+Second, I grew up in modern society in a suburb.
 I live in a rural town now and I can tell you its different.
 I like it.
 It's more conducive to a yogic lifestyle.
 It's a simpler life here although I shouldn't romanticize it too much.
 If access were easy, it would quickly turn "modern" and the truth is that it is in transition (one I hope to mitigate but that is another blog post conversation).

 Third, I grew up identifying with being "very girly".
 Although I feigned to fight that stereotype by hanging out with guys mainly, and fancying myself a tom boy, let's face it, I loved playing with makeup since at least 5 years old.
 When I was in third grade I wore frosted pink lipstick to school, by 6th grade bright red.
 I had hundreds of Barbies and My Little Ponies growing up.
 When I wanted to dress up as a child it was all female characters, and when I got older I veered toward the trend of sexy costumes and had a minor obsession of looking like a Playboy model.